Top of Page

 I understand and agree that as a condition of my employment by the Board of Education, I must abide by all Board rules and policies, specifically the Board's Drug and Alcohol Free Work Place Policy.
 I understand and agree that under the terms of that Policy:

-• that the unlawful manufacture, distribution, possession, consumption or use of drugs or alcohol, on Board of Education property or premises or any site of Board sponsored activities, is prohibited and an employee’s presence on Board of Education property or premises or any site of Board sponsored activities while under the influence of alcohol or unlawful drugs or because of the misuse of any drug that is legally obtainable but has not been legally obtained, or that is not being used for prescribed purposes or taken according to prescribed dosages;
+• that the unlawful manufacture, distribution, possession, consumption or use of drugs or alcohol, on Board of Education property or premises or any site of Board sponsored activities, is prohibited, as is an employee's presence on Board of Education property or premises or any site of Board sponsored activities while under the influence of alcohol or unlawful drugs or because of the misuse of any drug that is legally obtainable but has not been legally obtained, or that is not being used for prescribed purposes or taken according to prescribed dosages;

 • that I am subject to drug and alcohol testing while employed by the Board of Education if there is a reasonable suspicion that I am present at Board of Education property or premises or any site of Board sponsored activities, while under the influence of drugs or alcohol;